Utshah-Neupane/Price-Comparer_chrome_extension/README.md

 ## 🚀 Installation

-### Method 1: Load Unpacked Extension (For Development)

 1. Clone or download this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top-right corner)
 4. Click "Load unpacked" and select the extension directory

-### Method 2: Install from Chrome Web Store (Coming Soon)

-> ⚠️ Note: This extension is not yet published to the Chrome Web Store.
-Follow the "Load Unpacked" instructions above to use it.

 ## 🛠️ How It Works